 Ok, so you're saying that it could choose to self-pause unless it was in the highest-scoring world?
 I'm conceptualizing a possible world as an (action,result) pair, from which it could calculate (action, E[result]) pairs and then would choose the action with the highest E[result], while being paused would also provide max(E[result]).
 So are you saying it would limit the possible actions it would take?
 Tha... (read more)

 It sounds like understanding functional decision theory might help you understand the parts you're confused about?
-Yes, it would do whatever the highest-possible-score thing is, regardless of how unlikely it is By setting a self-pausing policy at the earliest point in time it can, yes.
+Yes, it would try to do whatever the highest-possible-score thing is, regardless of how unlikely it is By setting a self-pausing policy at the earliest point in time it can, yes.
 (Though I'm not sure if I'm responding to what you actually meant, or to some other thing that my mind also thinks can match to these words, because the intended meaning isn't super clear to me) (To be clear, I'm conceptualizing the agent as having Bayesian uncertainty about what world it's in, and this is what I meant when writing about "worlds in the agent's prior") An agent, (aside from edge cases where it is programmed to be inconsistent in this way), would not have priors about what it will do which mismatch its policy for choosing what to actually do, any change to the latter logically-corresponds to the agent having a different prior about itself, so an attempt to follow this logic would infinitely recur (each time picking a new action in response to the prior's change, which in turn logically changes the prior, and so on).
-This seems like a case of 'subjunctive dependence' to me (even though it's a bit of an edge case of that, where the two correlated things - what action an agent will choose, and the agent's prior about what action they will choose - are both localized in the same agent), which is why functional decision theory seems relevant.
+This seems like a case of 'subjunctive dependence' to me (even though it's a bit of an edge case of that, where the two logically-corresponding things - what action an agent will choose, and the agent's prior about what action they will choose - are both localized in the same agent), which is why functional decision theory seems relevant.
 I think there must be some confusion here, but I'm having trouble understanding exactly what you mean.
 Short answer: the scenario, or set of scenarios, where it is not paused, are dependent on what choice it makes, not locked in and independent of it; and it can choose what choice it makes, so it can pick whatever choice corresponds to the set of unpaused futures which score higher.
-Longer original answer: When you write, there is one possible future in it's prior where it does not get paused, and then write that this one future
+Longer original answer: When you write, there is one possible future in it's prior where it does not get paused, and then write t

 ProgramCrafter